Listen To Article

 In Gabon and Cameroun male sexual relations were believed to transmit wealth between them.

-In light of the above, it cannot be said that Homosexuality is a foreign Colonial import that was completely absent in Africa in Pre-Colonial times.
+In light of the above, it cannot be said that Homosexuality did not exist in Africa before Colonialism making it a foreign Colonial import.

-Its simply not accurate to suggest that Homosexuality somehow amounts to a corruption of authentic Pre-Colonial African values.
+Its simply not accurate to suggest that Homosexuality did not exist in Africa before Colonialism and that somehow Homosexuality amounts to a corruption of authentic Pre-Colonial African values.

 Homosexuality In Nature

 The Procreation argument also stands to fall as evidence suggests that a whole host of animals from Baboons, Sea Lions, Whales and Rams habitually engage in Homosexual relations.

 It cannot therefore be suggested that Homosexuality amounts to some form of ‘unnatural’ deviance that is not present in nature because it does not result in procreation.

 This means that the Procreation Argument cannot be used to claim that Homosexuality did not exist in Africa before Colonialism.